PengKuang/team_scalable_timeseries/README.md

 ### Step 2
 After this, open your browser and go to 'http://localhost:8888'

-You should see a unusual login page asking you for a token.
+You should see an unusual login page asking you for a token.

 Read this article for where to find the token: <https://levelup.gitconnected.com/using-docker-and-pyspark-134cd4cab867>